ricardo-semiao/Econometrics1-task/README.md

 # Empirical Work From "Econometrics I" Class

 This is the repository associated with the empirical work required at the class Econometrics I, from FGV-EESP's masters in Economics course.
-The file with the report is [main.pdf](main.pdf).

-The task is described at [Empirical_Work.pdf](Empirical_Work.pdf), but basically entails the replication of works in the literature of “quantity-quality trade-off”, a la Becker and Lewis (1973) and Becker and Tomes (1976).
+The task is described at [Instructions.pdf](Instructions.pdf), but basically entails the replication of works in the literature of “quantity-quality trade-off”, a la Becker and Lewis (1973) and Becker and Tomes (1976).
+The finished report is [report.pdf](report.pdf).

-The data lives in [Data/](Data/), the main script is [main.R](main.R), and the actual report is built with [main.tex](main.R).
+The data comes from IPUMS International, the Puerto Rico 2010's census, and is at [Data/](Data/).
+The main script is [main.R](main.R), and the report is built with [report.tex](report.R).